-- Identify key food and agriculture issues that are of high priority for the region - Collect baseline data that informs these prioritized issues - ☐ Utilize data to identify strategies to address priority issues - Act as a Community of Practice (CoP) to share knowledge with one another and to identify national, state, and local resources that can be leveraged to benefit regions & state
+- ☐ Identify key food and agriculture issues that are of high priority for the region - Collect baseline data that informs these prioritized issues - Utilize data to identify strategies to address priority issues - Act as a Community of Practice (CoP) to share knowledge with one another and to identify national, state, and local resources that can be leveraged to benefit regions & state

-- Encourage partnerships between regional councils and local governments. - Create pilot programs and communities of practice for governments involved in this work - to see what works and what doesn't, and to examine and create data collection systems. - Maximize supply chain development by gathering accurate information. - Encourage training for staff, managers, and elected officials for topics such as links between food access and health; zoning and development issues for agriculture; entrepreneurship development for food businesses; and other topics.
-Implement trainings in partnership with state universities and other agencies. - Promote the NC 10% Local Food Marketing Campaign and support governments in reviewing procurement policies. - Convene meetings of extension agents with city/county managers, planners, tourism managers, and economic developers to discuss issues and explore initial topics for prioritization. - Support governments starting or joining a food policy council.
-Regional COGs can provide structural support for councils that work directly with local groups in each county or metro area. - Help governments learn from other successful projects to add Agricultural Economic Development Plans to their comprehensive economic development strategies.
-Examine ways that existing staff or proposed new hires could serve as agribusiness managers or agricultural economic developers in future years.
+- Download and verify the accuracy of the Local Food Supply Chain Infrastructure Map. - Use this data to identify food supply chain gaps and potential opportunities.
+Share those opportunities through economic development agencies, local investors and funding organizations, Cooperative Extension, and chambers of commerce. - Survey managers and planners of constituent governments to determine training needs for topics such as links between food access and health; zoning and development issues for agriculture; entrepreneurship development for food businesses; and other topics.
+Implement trainings in partnership with state universities and other agencies. - Join the NC 10% Local Food Marketing Campaign and review procurement policies to determine whether local purchasing is feasible within existing foodservice or catering budgets. - Convene meetings of area and local extension agents with their city/county managers, planners, tourism managers, and economic developers to discuss issues, hear ideas, and explore initial topics for prioritization. - Start or join a food policy council.
+Regional COGs can provide structural support for councils that work directly with local groups in each county or metro area. - Explore adding an Agricultural Economic Development Plan to the CEDS or other comprehensive plan.
+Examine ways that existing staff